Halloween Monster Soft Pudding Cookies

 - Cover and refrigerate dough at least 3 hours and up to a day to allow the pudding to absorb into the cookie dough.

 - Remove cookie dough from fridge about 1 hour prior to baking to allow it to soften.
-Meanwhile, preheat oven to 350 degrees and line a baking sheet with parchment paper or spray with cooking spray.
+Meanwhile, preheat oven to 350 degrees and line two baking sheets with parchment paper or spray with cooking spray.

-- Bake 10–12 minutes until lightly golden around the edges.
+- Use a small ice cream scoop to place 12 cookies on each baking sheet.
+Flatten each cookie dough ball with your palm or the flat bottom of a drinking glass.
+Bake 8-10 minutes until lightly golden around the edges.
 Allow cookies to cool on the pan for a few minutes before transferring to a wire rack to cool completely.

 You can also make these cookies regular-sized if you like!